GitDanielR/Python-Chess-Engine/README.md

 ## Chess engine developed using python, pygame, and numpy

-Python chess engine minus the smart engine part.
-Have move generation most of the way there with support for things like castling, pinned pieces, check, random AI moves, and basic move generation.
-Still need to make checks have an impact on pieces besides the king.
-Also includes some quality of life features like undoing, resetting the board, partial FEN string support (pieces, side to move) loading and retrieving from a game state, and different title and pawn promotion screens.
+Python chess engine minus the smart engine part (currently just greedy).
+Have move generation most of the way there with support, with a small known bug where some pins work and others don't.
+Also includes some quality of life features like undoing, resetting the board, FEN string support, and different title and pawn promotion screens.

 Shortcuts:
 * z -> undo